Objectway/super-gigi/README.md

 # OW GRID
-***
 **OW GRID** is a CSS3 flex based grid system.
 It's developed thinking about modern web application and its first purpose is to make easier to manage responsive layout.
-It's developed in SASS but you can use a compiled version if you prefear.
+It's developed in SASS but you can use a compiled version if you prefer.

 <br/>

 ## Installation
-***
 For now you can pull the repo or download it via GitHub options.
 NPM and Bower options will come soon.

 <br/>
 ## Options
-***
 If you are using the SASS version you can personalize those variables, simply changing the value before importing our `main.sass`.

 ### $use-flex